prajwel/curvit/README.md

 ![FO Aqr FUV curve](https://i.imgur.com/kKYReoW.png)

 ## Parameters
-The curvit package has a set of parameters for which the users can set values. some of them have default values.
+The curvit package has a set of parameters for which the users can set values.
+Some of them have default values.

 ### Parameters common to both `makecurves` and `curve`